azuredevcollege/trainingdays/day6/challenges/challenge4.md

 -rw-r--r-- 1 ozozturk ozozturk 154 Jun 12 22:35 Dockerfile2
 ```

-There are 2 files in it (actually 3 but let's forget the Dockerfile2 for now). ```app1.java``` is the source code of our application.
+There are 2 files in it (actually 3 but let's forget Dockerfile2 for now). ```app1.java``` is the source code of our application.
 Please pay attention.
-It is not the application, it is just the source code.
+It is not the application, it is just the source code of this application.
 It isn't compiled yet.
 To convert this source code to an application, we have to compile this code.
 We generally do that on our computers via IDEs.
-But we can use the power of Docker and compile our application while building the image too.
+But we can use the power of Docker and compile our application while building the image.
 The Dockerfile in this folder is a good example of that practice.
 Let's check the Dockerfile.

 Type:
 ```shell